One Of These Cities Will Be The Next Location For Amazon's Second Headquarters

-Amazon has narrowed down its pool of more than 200 city applicants for its second North American headquarters location to a shortlist of 20 candidates.
+Amazon has narrowed down its pool of more than 200 city applicants for its second North American headquarters location to a short list of 20 candidates.
 The e-commerce giant received 238 proposals from across the US, Canada, and Mexico.

 “Getting from 238 to 20 was very tough – all the proposals showed tremendous enthusiasm and creativity,” Holly Sullivan with Amazon Public Policy said in a statement.
 “Through this process we learned about many new communities across North America that we will consider as locations for future infrastructure investment and job creation.”